c64lib/gradle-retro-assembler-plugin/README.md

 ### Running Unit tests with 64spec
 Version 1.0.0 supports now launching unit tests written in KickAssembler.
 In order to be able to do so, a Vice 3+ must be installed on a machine where tests will be launched.
+It is also assumed that `x64` command is available on the path.
 Also the 64spec library must be added to dependencies, as any other KickAssembler library:

     retroProject {
         libFromGitHub "c64lib/64spec", "0.7.0pr"